 - 1.5% lower than rewards rate available from the best cash back credit cards

 We also value flexibility highly - the more options a cardholder has to get good value out of their card, the more we believe that card is worth.
-In that regard, the Discover it® Miles card isn’t the greatest.
+In that regard, the Discover it® Miles card does well.
 Miles earned on the card can be redeemed as statement credit on travel-related credit card spending, or general cash back.
 Discover considers the following to be “travel-related” purchases: airline tickets, hotel rooms, car rentals, travel agents, online travel sites and commuter transportation.
 This is a fairly limited range of expenses when compared to other competitors' definition of travel expenses (such as the Barclaycard Arrival World MasterCard’s).
-While you can redeem the miles for cash back, we do not recommend it.
-Converting rewards earned through the Discover it® Miles into cash back halves consumers' rewards rate, and only yields 0.75%.
-Therefore, consumers looking for greater flexibility in their rewards should shop around for cash back credit cards, which will at worst give you 1% back on all purchases.
+Luckily, you can also exchange your miles for cash back.
+Converting rewards earned through the Discover it® Miles into cash back doesn't result in any penalty, therefore you can also think of this as a 1.5% cash back credit card.
+This is unlike many other travel rewards cards that tend to give you worse returns when points are redeemed for cash back.

 One of the bigger talking points around the Discover it® Miles card is the ‘double miles promotion’.
 After your first twelve months, Discover will double the miles you’ve earned that year in a one-time promotion and apply them to your account if you are a new cardmember.
-This will essentially act as if you were receiving 3 miles per $1 spent on all purchases.
+This will essentially act as if you were receiving 3 miles per $1 spent on all purchases during those first 12 months.
 This promotion may seem like a decent substitute to the card not having any sign on bonus.
 However, the amount of spending one would have to do for the bonus miles to match the bonuses of other top-notch travel rewards cards is rather high.

 |Purchase APR||11.24% - 23.24% Variable*|

 How can I use or redeem Discover it® Miles?
 Users can redeem the miles earned in one of two ways.
 They can use the miles as statement credit on travel related expenses made within the last 180 days.
 Spending 100 miles will offset $1 in travel-related purchases.
-When redeeming miles into cash back on charges that fall outside of the scope of “travel expenses”, users will receive less value.
-In this case, 100 miles will translate to just $0.50 of credit card spending on the Discover it® Miles card.
+You can also exchange miles for cash back at the same rate.
+For example, 100 miles will translate to $1.00 of credit card spending on the Discover it® Miles card.

 What is the Discover it® Milesrewards rate?
 Since cardholders generally earn 1.5 miles per $1, we can calculate the rewards rate by considering the following example: charging $1,000 of expenses to the Discover it® Miles credit card earns 1,500 miles.
 Those miles are worth: 1,500 x $0.01 = $15.
 Therefore, the rewards rate is $15/$1,000 = 1.5%.
-If we want to see the rewards rate when redeeming your miles for cash back, we simply substitute the $0.01 per mile to $0.005.
-This results in a rewards rate of 0.75%.
-These rates are reflective of long terms rewards.
 Remember that at the end of your first year, Discover it® Miles grants you a one-time miles increase, resulting in double the rewards rates for spending in that first year.

 As with all Discover credit cards, users also have access to their FICO score both online and on their monthly statements.
 While this used to be a fairly rare feature, more and more financial institutions are beginning to offer it.
 Staying on top of one’s credit score is an important and fiscally responsible practice.
 Monitoring one’s credit can, for instance, result in the early detection of identity theft, thus minimizing the damage it can do to us.